Dirty War: Truth commission and decrees revoked

 After a helicopter visit by Alfonsin to Campo de Mayo, the rebels finally surrendered.
 There were denials of a deal, but several generals were forced into early retirement and General Jose Dante Caridi soon replaced Erenu as commander of the army.
 In January 1988, a second military rebellion took place when Rico refused to accept the detention orders issued by a military court for having led the previous uprising.
 This time he barricaded himself in the 4th Infantry Regiment in Monte Caseros and rejected Caridi's calls to turn himself in.
 Rico again demanded an end to the human rights trials, saying Alfonsin's promises to the rebels had not been fulfilled.
 Caridi ordered several army units to suppress the rebellion.
 Their advance to the Monte Caseros barracks was slowed by rain and reports that rebel soldiers had laid mines which had wounded three loyal officers.
 Nevertheless, Rico's forces were defeated after a three-hour battle.
 They surrendered on 17 January 1988, and 300 rebels were arrested and sentenced to prison terms.

 A third uprising took place in December 1988.
 This time the uprising was led by Lieutenant-Colonel Mohammed Alí Seineldín and supported by 1,000 rebel troops.
 This uprising proved successful.
 Several of Seineldín's and his followers' demands were agreed to.
 Caridi was forced into retirement and replaced by General Francisco Gassino, who had served in the Falklands War and was held in high esteem by the carapintadas.
 On 5 October 1989, as part of sweeping reforms, newly elected President Carlos Menem pardoned those convicted in the human right trials and the rebel leaders imprisoned for taking part in the military uprisings.
-These amnesty laws were long unpopular, first with surviving Dirty War victims and their families, later with most of the population.

-In 2005, under the Nestor Kirchner presidency, the trials were opened again.
-Most of the Junta's members are currently in prison for crimes against humanity and genocide.

 Foreign governments whose citizens were victims of the Dirty War (which included citizens of Czechoslovakia, Italy, Sweden, Finland, Spain, Germany, the United States, the United Kingdom, Paraguay, Bolivia, Chile, Uruguay, Peru and several other nations) are pressing individual cases against the former military regime.
 France has sought the extradition of Captain Alfredo Astiz for the kidnapping and murder of its nationals, among them nuns Léonie Duquet and Alice Domon.